TUW-GEO/cookiecutter-docs-config/README.md

 This Repository contains the styling for code documentation generated with `MyST` at TU Wien.

-It is directly used by project created via
+It is directly used by project created via [Package Cookiecutter].

 [Package Cookiecutter]: https://github.com/TUW-GEO/cookiecutter-tuw-package